 It will automatically record select exercises such as swimming, running and aerobic workouts, and offers on-screen video workouts, which can be supplemented with a subscription to Fitbit Premium.

-The Versa 2 doesn't include a built-in GPS - for that you need the top-end Fitbit Ionic and the latest Fitbit Charge 4 - but you can connect to your phone's GPS to track real-time pace and distance.
+The Versa 2 doesn't include a built-in GPS - for that you need the top-end Fitbit Sense, Versa 3 and the Fitbit Charge 4 - but you can connect to your phone's GPS to track real-time pace and distance.

 Monitoring your heart rate is important for your health.
 One in four deaths in the US occurs as a result of heart disease.
 It can also be used to motivate you to exercise harder and lose weight.

 The Versa 2 tracks your current and resting heart rate.
 Your resting heart rate will likely be between 60 and 100 beats per minute.
 Athletes usually rest at under 60 as their hearts need to beat less to keep the body going.
 Your heart rate increases during exercise, and Fitbit shows this by labelling heart-rate zones such as Fat Burn, Cardio and Peak.

 The Versa 3 has an enhanced, more accurate heart-rate monitor, but I found the Versa 2's reliable.

 The quality of your sleep is increasingly regarded as a major factor in human health, and the Versa gives detailed information about how you have slept - measuring the length of Sleep Stages (Light, REM and Deep) and giving a Sleep Score on quality.